 Muzeon Park and Gorky Park are good places for cycling, running, rollerblading, walking or just relaxing or reading a book!

 Government buildings in Moscow are impressive, especially, Moscow State Duma, The Ministry of Defence of the Russian Federation, The House of the Government of the Russian Federation (White House), Foreign Affairs Ministry, Moscow State University and buildings in Lubyanka Square.

 If you are a “museum-person”, you won’t be disappointed, as there are several amazing museums in Moscow.
 For instance, Pushkin Museum, The State Tretyakov Gallery, Museum of Optical Illusions, Retro cars museum, Mikhail Bulgakov’s Museum, State History Museum, The Armoury, Borodino Battle Museum, Central Armed Forces Museum of Russian Federation and others.

-If you still have some questions about Moscow or traveling in Russia, contact us!
+If you still have some questions about Moscow or traveling in Russia, you contact us!

 Disclosure: some of the links on this page are affiliate links.
 This means – if you choose to book accommodation, buy some products or services through these links, we may earn a small commission.
 This has no effect on the price for you.